theo-armour/agenda/3-1-heritage/0-heritage-happenings/2024/10-october/happenings-text.md

 One question that interests me is the experience of withdrawal.
 We’ve all seen and read about the agonies of withdrawal from heroin.
 For example, I had a coworker years ago who had, like many others, withdrawn from a substance addiction with no medicinal help.
 It lasted a week and was difficult and painful, causing bodily pain and nausea.
 At the time we were working together, he caught the Asian Flu.
 He was sick for two weeks and said later that it was worse than any “cold turkey” withdrawal he had ever experienced.
 Another woman I knew used heroin daily for 25 years.
 When her need got too high, she would regularly stop using for a week.
 She said that, yes, it hurt but not too badly.
 These were not isolated stories.
 There may be genetic differences in the severity of withdrawal and there is surely exaggeration in some cases.

 The issue of addiction is so complex.
 Genetic vulnerability?
 Psychological make-up?
 Lack of social and economic access?
 All three?
 Treating the problem as we see it on our city streets requires the most difficult things to find: money and housing to create more group rehabilitation programs.
 In San Francisco, several agencies and programs are doing this work now but more help is needed.
 We also need more education in our schools, helping teenagers find the best path.
 Steps to reduce the problem of substance abuse must be taken beforehand, not when it’s widespread and out of our control.

+Cloistered: My Years as a Nun   By Catherine Coldstream

+Catherine Coldstream pours her heart out in this incredible story of her life (12 years) in a cloistered monastery in England.
+Coming from a fairly dysfunctional household, she grew up accustomed to strange and missing family dynamics, seeking her own privacy and choosing solitary enjoyments.
+When she entered the monastery, she was thrilled by the simple needs, the simple faith and the truth of the life of a nun.
+When the peace of the monastery changed into something intolerable, she bolted.
+This the fascinating story of an earnest woman of faith and her life both inside and outside a cloistered monastery.

+The Fall Show at Fort Mason

+The San Francisco Fall Show is the leading art, antiques, and design fair on the West Coast, with renowned dealers from around the globe.
+October 17 · 10:30am October 20 · 7pm PDT in the Festival Pavilion

+Site: The San Francisco Fall Show - Home (sffallshow.org)
+Tickets: start at $22.79 – non refundable
+                   415 445 6701